markostanimirovic/re-streamer/README.md

 `behavior-stream` is used as a `store` in Re-Action framework.
 More details about Re-Action, you can find [here](https://github.com/stanimirovic/re-action).

+Re-Streamer provides following operators: `map`, `pluck`, `distinct`, `filter` and `skip`.
+They are used for streams transformation and returns special type of stream called `subscriber`.
+You can subscribe or get state from `subscriber`, but can't emit values to it directly.
+It listens to the parent (transformed) stream changes, and emits a value when new value is emitted to the parent stream.

 ## Usage

 To use Re-Streamer in your Leiningen project, add following dependency in `project.clj`: